How to File an Injury Claim if You Got Hit in a Police Pursuit

 Your compensation claim will need to identify the party responsible for the accident.
 In some cases, even when the police car hits you or your vehicle, the instigator who is ultimately reliable for the cost may be the criminal being chased.

+While the individual being pursued may also bear some responsibility for the incident, securing compensation from them can prove more challenging than pursuing a claim against the police department.
 You need an experienced lawyer to help you determine who will pay the costs before filing the claim.
 Proving gross negligence is a demanding task whose success depends on good preparation.

 There are, however, some circumstances that may give your case an edge over the police.
 For instance: